Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Learn about the variety of housing possibilities available as well as information about setting up utilities in your home .
 Housing options are available to your unique situation including: housing for families, single service members, families that are enrolled in the exceptional family member program, pet owners and unaccompanied personnel.
 Explore your options to find a home that best fits your needs.

-The garrison’s Housing Services Office, located at 4514 Stuart St., is your housing community advocate and should be your first point of contact for housing, regardless of where you decide to live.
-You can benefit from the services the HSO provides by calling 803-751-7566/5788/7537 or visiting the office.
-Should you elect to live on post, you should visit Fort Jackson Family Homes, 520 Brown Ave., call 803-738-8275 or visit their website.
+The Army Housing Service Office, located at 4514 Stuart St., is your housing community advocate and should be your first point of contact for housing, regardless of where you decide to live.
+You can benefit from the services the AHO provides by calling 803-751-7567/7566/5788/7537 or vising the office.
+Should you elect to live on post, you should visit fort Jackson Family Homes (FJFH), 520 Brown, call 803-738-8275 or visit their website, fortjacksonfamilyhomes.com.

 All family housing units are equipped with central heating and air conditioning.
 The average wait time for housing depends on the size of home needed and the arrival date.
 A leasing agent will be able to assist you.

 The eligibility date is the final out date of the previous duty station.
 In the case of an unaccompanied tour, the eligibility date is the final out date of the duty station prior to the unaccompanied tour, up to 14 months.

 The current FJFH pet policy restricts the followings breeds: Akita, Chow, Doberman, Pit Bull, Rottweiler, American Staffordshire Terriers, English Staffordshire Bull Terriers, wolf hybrids or any other breeds with dominant traits geared toward aggression.